pedropro/TACO/README.md

 TACO is a growing image dataset of waste in the wild.
 It contains images of litter taken under diverse environments: woods, roads and beaches.
 These images are manually labeled and segmented according to a hierarchical taxonomy to train and evaluate object detection algorithms.
-Currently, images are hosted on Flickr and we are developing a server to collect more images and annotations @ [tacodataset.org](http://tacodataset.org)
+Currently, images are hosted on Flickr and we have a server that is collecting more images and annotations @ [tacodataset.org](http://tacodataset.org)